robfinch/Qupls/README.md

 Most instructions apply for either scalar or vector operations.
 There is a bit (V) in the instruction to select either a vector or scalar register.

-### Sign Control
-Each instruction source operand may have a sign-control bit associated with it depending on the instruction.
-The sign of the source operand may be negated or complemented when this bit is set.
-This is a simple enhancement of the instruction set which allows many more instructions without adding opcodes.

 ### Dual Operation Instructions
 Many register-register operate instructions support dual operations on the registers.
 They are of the form: Rt = (Ra op Rb) op Rc.